England | Scotland | Wales | Northern Ireland | Ireland

 Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed.
 Any problems please telephone the surgery.

 Patients are now able to have their prescriptions sent electronically to a pharmacy of their choice.
-This means that there will be no need for a paper prescription and for repeat medication you will be able to request the medication directly from some of the local pharmacies.
+This means that there will be no need for a paper prescription.

 For more information or to nominate a pharmacy, please ask reception.